DIG document flow: digital business processes for everyone!

 - Data reconciliation (the checking of defined parameters, also called clearing)

-- Data preparation (or preparation for problem-free posting of the document in the target system)
+- Data preparation (or preparing for the problem-free posting of the document in the target system)

-- Document flow management (either fully automatic transfer of document data to the target system or defined, manual clarification in case of errors or inconsistencies in individual documents).
+- Document flow management (either fully automatic transfer of document data to the target system or defined, manual clarification in the event of errors or inconsistencies in individual documents).

-In the menu item Automation you will find detailed information on the individual processes!
+In the menu item Automation you will find detailed information about the individual processes!

 How to reduce time and costs with an automated document flow solution?
-We would like to tell you!
+We'll be happy to tell you!

-Click here for the contact form or make an appointment - we look forward to it!
+Enclosed our contact form or make an appointment right away - we are looking forward to it!